Table of Contents

 Things to do in Cape Town for future visits or layovers

 Technically I had one afternoon and one morning to spend during my layover in Cape Town.
-The morning after the tour I did on the first day after arriving I spent enjoying breakfast and taking a walk along the V&A Waterfront which is a shopping mall with an outdoor promenade and harbour close to the hotel I stayed at.
+The first day I did the above itinerary right after arrival.
+The next morning I spent enjoying breakfast and taking a walk along the V&A Waterfront which is a shopping mall with an outdoor promenade and harbour close to the hotel I stayed at.
 Due to the limited time I had, I could do only so much things.
 Some of the other activities and places I found and would like to do during future visits are:

 - Doing some of the many hikes in Cape Town.
 In particularly Lion’s Head.